DezzDev/node-api-jsmastery/README.md

 - npm install mongoose -> Orm to mongoDb
 - npm install jsonwebtoken -> authentication
 - npm install bcryptjs -> allow us to generate randomized strings to hash our passwords
+- npm install @arcjet/node -> to protect our api from bot

 ## video